vyper-protocol/vyper-core/README.md

   </a>
 </p>

-Currently Vyper Core works as a set of smart contract which can take any SPL token and a custom payoff function, and redistribute the tokens to match the payoff upon certain conditions.
+Vyper Core works as a set of smart contract which can take any SPL token and a custom payoff function, and redistribute the tokens to match the payoff upon certain conditions.
 For example, people can deposit farming LP tokens, which after some time (e.g. a week) are redistributed to reflect the the impermanent loss vs fees generated.

-Currently there are three main smart contracts:
+There are three main smart contracts:

 - **Vyper Core**: manages position IOUs creation and redemption, accepts only fungible tokens (e.g. LP tokens or cTokens).
 It redistributes collateral deposited consuming data from the rate calculator and redeem logic contracts
 - **Rate Calculator**: updates the fair price of the collateral deposited (e.g. USD value of LP token).
 Supports up to 10 different underlyings for sophisticated payoffs